 Researchers found that overall performance increased steadily over time because competitors were allowed to borrow and “tweak” the work of their predecessors.
 This environment also allowed for “innovative leaps” or moments where a competitor made major changes to the status quo.

-If you’re feeling a little lost on how to build a knowledge-sharing culture, you’re not alone.
-In fact, according to a 2020 survey from Deloitte, 75% of companies agreed that knowledge sharing is “important or very important for their success over the next 12–18 months.”
-However, only 9% felt prepared to implement knowledge-sharing processes in their own organization.
+According to a 2020 survey from Deloitte, 75% of companies agreed that knowledge sharing is “important or very important for their success over the next 12–18 months.”
+However, only 9% felt prepared to implement knowledge-sharing processes on their own organization.

 Here are a few steps to cultivate a culture of knowledge sharing in your organization: